Image by Pronojoy Saha

 Fear also leads to arrogance.
 I like the famous Peter Drucker quote: “Arrogance is being proud of ignorance.”
 Remember, Avis made a ton of profits despite being a second to first-place Hertz.
 Not by slashing prices, but Avis maintained an image consistent with its 1960’s branding slogan – “We try harder.”

-- A lack of self-esteem by the business owner.
+- A lack of self-esteem by the owner or senior management.
 Cockiness is not confidence.
 Celebrating prematurely over ostensible successes only leads to disaster.

 - Not listening to the right counsel.